DataQualityHub/SQMM23_FAQ/README.md

 # SQMM23_FAQ

-#Contents
+## Contents
--R Project with RMarkdown file to create the SQMM Frequently Asked Questions document -RMarkdown template to populate and create your own DQHub themed SharePoint 'websites'.
+- R Project with RMarkdown file to create the SQMM Frequently Asked Questions document
+- RMarkdown template to populate and create your own DQHub themed SharePoint 'websites'.

-#Instuctions
+## Instuctions
 - Clone repo and open in RStudio
 - Find 'empty_template.Rmd' file and open it
 - Save it under 'different_name.Rmd' and add your text, pictures and links